 Instructions

-• Preheat large deep skillet on low heat and swirl oil to coat.
-Add onion, garlic, ginger and cook for 5 minutes, stirring occasionally.
+• Preheat large deep skillet on medium-high heat and swirl oil to coat.
+Add onion, garlic, ginger and bell pepper; cook for 5 minutes, stirring occasionally.

-• Add squash and bell pepper, stir, cover and cook on low for 20 minutes or until squash is cooked al dente.
+• Add butternut squash, stir, cover and cook on low heat for 15-20 minutes or until squash is fork tender.

-• Gently stir the curry, adjust salt to taste, squeeze lime, top with green onions and cilantro.
-Serve hot with brown rice or quinoa.
+• Garnish with lime and cilantro.
+Serve hot with rice or quinoa.

 Notes